 The preponderance of marked urban frontiers is a central component of the lifeworld of the favela.
-Favela dwellers love their communities but they are acutely aware of the negative social representations and stigma generated in the asphalt (affluent areas of Rio).
-Crime, violence and marginalisation are equated from the outside to the identity of favela dwellers, who report a range of experiences of discrimination and segregation as they cross the border into the wider city.
+Favela-dwellers love their communities, but they are acutely aware of the negative social representations and stigma generated in the asphalt (affluent areas of Rio).
+Crime, violence and marginalisation are equated from the outside to the identity of favela-dwellers, who report a range of experiences of discrimination and segregation as they cross the border into the wider city.

-...it happens all the time in the streets.
+"... it happens all the time in the streets.
 We are walking in the street and a person sees us and moves away.
-They see us, they see us, like...they discriminate.
-We pass by, they hold their bags, they change the way, they think we will steal...this is horrible!
+They see us, they see us, like... they discriminate.
+We pass by, they hold their bags, they change the way, they think we will steal... this is horrible!
 Because people think that all blacks are thieves, that will do evil, will steal, will kill..."

-Because the impression people have of the hill is shocking, that people speak badly, don't have manners, that they go down to make trouble...People think that who lives in the hill is a favelado, lives in a shack falling apart, in a dirty house, they just link poverty and dirt.
-Then people have this impression and don't give you a job, because you will be problem."
+"Because of the impression people have of the hill is shocking, that people speak badly, don't have manners, that they go down to make trouble...
+People think that whoever lives in the hill is a favelado, lives in a shack falling apart, in a dirty house, they just link poverty and dirt.
+Then, people have this impression and don't give you a job because you will be problem."
+(Madureira, female, 35 years old)

-Once I went to look for a job, and a woman said: here is the money for your ticket.
+"Once I went to look for a job, and a woman said: here is the money for your ticket.
 Where do you live?
-And I said, Vigário Geral, so the woman goes: Vigário Geral?
-You will not work here, you will not!
-And I asked, but why?
-And the woman: because you live in Vigário.
-And I said: but tell me the reason?!
-And she said, people there are very angry...and I said, not all, I work hard, I am a worker!
+And I said, 'Vigario Geral,' so the woman goes: 'Vigario Geral?
+You will not work here, you will not!'
+And I asked, 'but why?'
+And the woman: 'because you live in Vigario.'
+And I said: 'but tell me the reason?!'
+And she said, 'people there are very angry'... and I said, 'not all, I work hard, I am a worker!'
 But the woman did not give me a job because I live in the favela.
-Many cannot get a job and sometimes do not work because they live in Vigário."
+Many cannot get a job and sometimes do not work because they live in Vigario."
+(Vigario Geral, male, 24 years old)

-These negative representations have an affective load for the self and the community and at the same time a concrete implication for finding jobs and being able to make a living in the city.
-Stigma and discrimination hurt psychologically and socially by affecting self-esteem and identity and at the same time barring access to work and earnings.
+These negative representations have an affective load for the Self and for the community.
+At the same time there is a concrete implication for finding jobs and being able to make a living in the city.
+Stigma and discrimination hurt psychologically and socially by affecting self-esteem and identity and, at the same time, blocking access to work and earnings.

 However, crossing urban frontiers is a complex practice that involves movement from both sides of the city.
-As José Junior wrote in 2002 about the 'boca de fumo' (literally 'smoke mouth', a site of encounter and crossings where drugs are sold):
+As José Junior wrote in 2002 about the boca de fumo (literally 'smoke mouth', a site of encounter and crossings where drugs are sold):

-The popular 'smoke mouth' is a meeting point between people from different social classes and all young people in search for a place under the sun.
+"The popular boca de fumo is a meeting point between people from different social classes and all young people in search for a place under the sun.
 Have you seen one?
 In the evening it becomes the place where all the cool crowds hang around, bringing together beautiful and well-dressed people, weapons, chicks, music.
 Business is going on full gas, and there is a huge amount of people coming and going.
 The site seems to be a magnetic field that attracts people, mainly opposite people.
 Most of those who are hanging there are not users, not even drug dealers.
 Most boys and girls are there because it is cool - and believe me, it is just that, because it is cool!"